team discussing cyber security threats

 Partner, Assurance & Accounting

-Having an up-to-date, tested incident response plan in place is critical for an organization to endure a security breach with minimal privacy, financial, and reputational harm.
-This plan should address any type of privacy or security breach — not only cyberattacks.
+A cyber incident response plan should address any type of privacy or security breach — not only cyberattacks.
 Consider that one of the largest privacy breaches in recent years, involving Facebook and Cambridge Analytica, had nothing to do with a cyber breach.
 While many cyber breaches lead to privacy breaches, not all privacy breaches arise from a cyber event.

 Four incident response fundamentals that will protect your organization right now